One of my all-time favorite object lessons is demonstrated with a tube of toothpaste.

 The Toothpaste Represents our Words

-Our words are represented by what’s inside the toothpaste tube.
-When we use toothpaste in a positive way it can help keep our teeth healthy and strong.
+When we positively use toothpaste, it can help keep our teeth healthy and strong.
 When we are careless with our toothpaste or misuse it, it can make a mess of everything it comes in contact with.

 Once our words are said (squeezed out), we can’t easily take them back.
 Words have the power to build someone up or to tear someone down.

-When we say something that hurts someone else, we can’t say “just kidding” or ” sorry” quickly afterward and then expect for everything to be ok.
-We tend to remember hurtful words that have spoken to us long after the situation is resolved and even apologized for.
+When we say something that hurts someone else, we can’t say “just kidding” or ” sorry” quickly afterward and then expect everything to be ok.

-Additional Follow Up Questions
+Additional Follow-Up Questions

 How could this illustration also apply to social media?